qm994/Django-RealEstate/README.md

 # TODO:

-Configure the send email functionality and currently the send email not working!
+Configure the send email functionality and currently the send email not working in inquiry not working;

-# Planning:
-(1)First version of app will use the fake data then after the version1 will be expecting to have the data scraped from Trulia site history data as the source.
+Containerized the app with docker;
+Build the Portfolio page about myself;

+OPTIONAL: Build scrapers for the app;

-# A few of python manage.py commands: notes here for memory purpose
+# 1. A few of python manage.py commands: notes here for memory purpose

 ## Migrate the changes to databse
 (1) `python manage.py makemigrations` -> Migrate the models to the `migrations` folder